jayelm/BHC/README.md

 functions within toplevel, export-ready functions (or at least composed into very easy-to-understand pieces)

+## Catches when transition to new dataset

+- MultinomialDataset doesn't have many virtual methods of the abstract class Dataset implemented
+- MultinomialDataset accepts a raw vector of ints; make it accept a pointer (both in the .h and .cpp files).
+Seems to work even then
+- In the multinomial case, FindOptimalHyperparameter is ran, which runs RunBhcWrapper; make sure these functions take the numThreads/randomised arguments

 ## Assumptions made

 - `logEvidence` is the log-odds ratio of $r_k$, since in `WriteOutClusterLabels`,